singular-gpispace/pfd-parallel/README.md

 Our implementation is based on a combination of the following two algorithms:

-1) the approach described in the paper
+1) the enhanced Leinartas' algorithm described in the paper

 Janko Boehm, Marcel Wittmann, Zihao Wu, Yingxuan Xu, and Yang Zhang:
 IBP reduction coefficients made simple, JHEP 12 (2020) 054,